Quantum advantage for single-photon state characterization

+Importantly, we find that this advantage persists at arbitrary nonzero transmission, demonstrating the viability of this protocol for real-world characterization of single photons.
+In contrast, losses in metrological protocols often destroy the practical advantage predicted theoretically \cite{PhysRevA.75.053805, PhysRevA.80.063803}.

-We experimentally implement this protocol for three photons and demonstrate a favorable observed information matrix compared to the FIM one would observe if one performed a series of perfect, i.e. noiseless HOM-characterization experiments.
+We experimentally implement this protocol for three photons and observe an information matrix exceeding that obtainable from a sequence of ideal, noiseless HOM characterizations, confirming the operational relevance of the predicted advantage.